fennecinspace/Cash-Drawer-Opener/README.md

 this is a simple python script to open a cash drawer connected by USB

 ## How to use  :
-Modify your COM number in info.conf, then launch `opener.py`
+launch `opener.py` and modify your COM number.

-### Different Drawer :
+## Different Drawer :
 the default codes used for opening the cash drawer are the standard and should work for most drawers.<br>
-in case your drawer isn't opening when you're positive that the COM is correct, change the code to one of the following :
+in case your drawer isn't opening when you're positive that the COM is correct, change CODES in `info.conf` to one of the following :

     [27,112,0,25,250]
     [27,112,0,48,251]